marcaaron/FMS-To-CSV/README.md

 This will create a directory where you will place your text file that you'd like to convert to CSV.

 Before you can run these scripts you'll also need to install some dependencies.
-CD into the directory and run the command:
+CD into the directory you just created by cloning the repository (/FMS-To-CSV) and run the command:

 `npm install`